Mike Gesicki Player Prop Bets for NFL Week 18 | Miami vs. New England 1/9/2022

 Matchup vs. New England

-- Gesicki is averaging 12 receiving yards per game in seven career matchups against the Patriots, 31.5 fewer than his receiving yards prop bet over/under for Sunday's game (43.5).
+- Gesicki's 12 receiving yards per game in his seven matchups against the Patriots are 31.5 fewer than his over/under for Sunday's game.

-- Gesicki, in seven matchups, had a touchdown catch once.
-But he did not have multiple TDs in that game.
+- Gesicki has caught a touchdown pass against the Patriots once, but did not have multiple TDs in that game.

-- The Patriots have the NFL's third-ranked pass defense this season, surrendering 208.0 yards per game through the air.
+- This week Gesicki will face the NFL's third-ranked pass defense (208.0 yards allowed per game).

-- The Patriots have given up 20 passing TDs this year (1.3 per game), ranking them fourth among NFL defenses.
+- At 1.3 passing TDs allowed per game, the Patriots defense is ranked fourth in the league.

 Recent Performances

-- In last week's matchup with the Titans, Gesicki grabbed four passes for 51 yards while being targeted seven times.
+- In last week's outing against the Titans, Gesicki was targeted seven times, totaling 51 yards on four receptions.

 Gesicki's Miami Teammates